 - January 31, 2011

-Brad is active in the San Francisco running community, and is a member of Excelsior Running Club.
-He was a four year member of the U.C.
-Berkeley track and cross-country teams, and ran the 800 and 1500 meters in the Maccabiah Games as a member of the United States Maccabiah Track and Field Team.
+A four year member of the U.C.
+Berkeley track and cross country teams, Brad ran the 800 and 1500 meters in the Maccabiah Games as a member of the U.S. Maccabiah Track and Field Team.
+He still runs every morning.

 J.D., Santa Clara University School of Law, 1990